On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Introduction

-\begin{Remark}\rm We would like to mention a simple alternative characterization of NCC valid for all profinite groups (so in particular for finite groups) although it will not be used in the paper.
+\begin{Remark}\rm We would like to mention a simple characterization of NCC valid for all profinite groups (so in particular for finite groups).
 If $G$ is profinite, then $\NCC(G)$ is the number of conjugacy classes of maximal procyclic subgroups of $G$.
 This is because in a profinite group every procyclic subgroup is contained in a maximal procyclic subgroup.
 The corresponding assertion in the discrete case (with procyclic subgroups replaced by cyclic subgroups) does not always hold, even for residually finite groups.
 For example, $G=\oplus_{p}\dbZ/p\dbZ$, where the sum is over all primes, is a residually finite group which has infinite NCC but has no maximal cyclic subgroups. \end{Remark}